Mikevas79/AutoDucterConductor/README.md

-Demo: NetSuite SuiteScript 2.x User Event Script
+Demo: NetSuite SuiteScript 2.x User Event Script (My Original Script was over 1500 lines but reduced to 100 lines to protect origional company information)

 A lightweight demonstration of key SuiteScript 2.x patterns, suitable for showcasing on GitHub.